Are you looking for a teaching topic that you can dip in and out of?

 5. The second verse says:

-You cant tell them that a long time ago people used to believe that vinegar helped cure bruising.
+You can tell them that a long time ago people used to believe that vinegar helped cure bruising.
+The brown paper was instead of a bandage!

 6. Two children could 'Hot seat' while the rest of the class could be reporters and ask Jack and Jill questions.